Liability and provisions for packaging

 What risks does the “producer” definition in the EU Packaging Regulation pose for sellers and producers?

 For companies, this means not only considerable additional organisational effort, but above all new financial risks.
-The ZSVR points out that the dual systems in Germany currently only function stably because a very high proportion of packaging volumes are properly included in the system.
+The ZSVR points out that the dual systems in Germany currently only function stably due to the fact that a very large share of packaging volumes is correctly accounted for in the system.
 If the new definition of “producer” means that a significant proportion of these quantities are excluded from financing or remain unaccounted at times, there is a risk of a massive shortfall in the waste disposal systems.
 From the ZSVR's point of view, there is a risk that the financing basis of the systems will erode so severely by the end of 2026 that a system collapse cannot be ruled out.

 Is there a threat of a patchwork of national special regulations for packaging?

 The ZSVR is particularly critical of the planned transition period.
-Discussions are underway at EU level to allow member states a certain amount of leeway in applying the producer definition between August and the end of 2026.
+At the EU level, discussions are ongoing to permit member states to have a certain degree of flexibility in applying the definition of producer from August until the end of 2026.
 The ZSVR considers this to be problematic under European law and warns against a patchwork of national special regulations.
-For sellers and producers, this would mean that it would be unclear for months who actually counts as a “producer” and who is responsible for financing disposal.
+This would result in a lack of clarity for months regarding who qualifies as a “producer” and who bears the responsibility for financing disposal, for sellers and producers alike.
 This uncertainty not only makes it difficult to implement the obligations in a legally compliant manner, but also complicates business planning.

 Do sellers and producers have to set aside provisions for packaging?